top of page

 It's a great place to visit with the family and a fascinating spot for adults and children alike, keen to get closer to nature.
 I first experienced it at the age of nine.
 For someone more used to the noise of London traffic, the constant sound of the rushing river was a revelation.
 We were encouraged to ‘go off and enjoy ourselves’ - which meant climbing down from the bridge onto the island below it and making camps.

-Jane and I still visit Tarr Steps regularly and seeing young people discovering and enjoying Tarr Steps for the first time brings back many happy memories!
+Jane and I still visit Tarr Steps regularly and seeing young people discovering and enjoying Tarr Steps for the first time bringing back many happy memories!

 Tarr Steps - History and Construction